Shopify Marketing

 Experience-driven guide

 "A multi-channel marketing strategy is mission-critical for our Shopify brands.
-It enables holistic marketing communications across all aspects of a customer’s purchase journey," explains Seijin Jung, who has headed up marketing at AngelList, Udemy, and now at OpenStore.
+It enables holistic marketing communications across all aspects of a customer’s purchase journey," explains growth expert Seijin Jung, who has headed up marketing at AngelList, Udemy, and now at OpenStore.

-By using a mix of marketing channels like paid social, paid search, email, SMS, and iOS push notifications, consistent and timely marketing communications can be delivered to customers as they pass through the marketing funnel.
+By using a mix of channels like paid social, paid search, email, SMS, and iOS push notifications, consistent and timely marketing communications can be delivered to customers as they pass through the marketing funnel.

 Email marketing

-1. Reduce your dependency on the algorithms of Facebook, Instagram, Google, TikTok, Twitter, and Pinterest.
-Developing a strong email marketing strategy can build lasting customer relationships, lead to a higher ROI than other marketing channels, and decrease uncertainties as social media platforms change their policies and algorithms.
+1. Reduce your dependency on the algorithms of Facebook, Instagram, Google, TikTok, Twitter/X, and Pinterest.
+Developing a strong email marketing strategy can build lasting customer relationships, lead to a higher ROI than other marketing channels, and reduce uncertainties as social media platforms change their policies and algorithms.
 Invest in valuable content, mobile optimization, thorough research, and data-driven improvements to create robust email marketing campaigns that drive consistent growth for your Shopify store.

 2. Populate your email list via your Shopify store.
 Start by creating quality content to attract traffic.
 Encourage customers to sign up for your mailing list during the checkout process with email capture modals or pop-ups.
 Consider adding a sign-up form in the footer or elsewhere onsite to capture more subscribers.